 All of the currently available drugs for treating MS either treat the symptoms caused by MS or act to reduce the degree of autoimmune-mediated inflammation.
 These drugs are typically referred to as disease-modifying therapies ("DMTs").
 Nearly all of the current approved DMTs are approved for the treatment of relapsing forms of MS ("RMS").
 They commonly act via immunosuppression or via immunomodulation, and thereby act to minimize autoimmune-associated attacks on myelin.
 Immunomodulatory DMTs reduce the risk of having an inflammatory attack, referred to as a "relapse", and can slow the development of disability in those patients having attacks (i.e., "active" patients).
 As a corollary, DMTs may possibly diminish the risk of conversion of RMS to secondary progressive MS. The newer DMTs have been shown to substantially reduce autoimmune-mediated attacks and to delay the progression of the disease in active patients.
 However, there are no drugs available which can reduce the ongoing loss of function (i.e., disease progression) in non-active (those no longer having attacks) MS patients.
 None of the approved DMTs have been shown to clinically improve remyelination of damaged and demyelinated axons in MS lesions.
 Currently available DMTs for the treatment of MS include: Injectable medications, Avonex (interferon beta-1a), Betaseron (interferon beta-1b), Extavia (interferon beta-1b), Copaxone (glatiramer acetate), Plegridy (peginterferon beta-1a), Rebif (interferon beta-1a), Glatiramer acetate generic equivalent (Glatiramer Acetate Injection, Glatopa (glatiramer acetate); Oral medications, Aubagio (teriflunomide), Gilenya (fingolimod), Tecfidera (dimethyl fumarate), Mavenclad (cladribine), Mayzent (siponimod); Infusion medications, Lemtrada (alemtuzumab), Novantrone (mitoxantrone), Ocrevus (ocrelizumab), and Tysabri (natalizumab).
-Advances in MS treatment with new B-cell depleting therapies, including ocrelizumab, have largely ameliorated inflammatory disease activity as measured by the reduction in risk of having relapses and the lack of occurrence of new gadolinium enhancing (inflammatory) lesions, significant improvement in overall function has not been shown.
+Advances in MS treatment with new B-cell depleting therapies, including ocrelizumab, have largely ameliorated inflammatory disease activity as measured by the reduction in risk of having relapses and the lack of occurrence of new gadolinium enhancing (inflammatory) lesions, as detected by MRI.
+However, despite the stabilization of MS disease activity in active MS patients by these agents for these MS patients, significant improvement in overall function has not been shown.
 Importantly, for the DMTs that have been approved to date, efficacy and safety are generally inversely correlated.